QuantEcon/lecture-jax/lectures/arellano.md

 The government is the only domestic actor with access to foreign credit.

-Because household are averse to consumption fluctuations, the government will try to smooth consumption by borrowing from (and lending to) foreign creditors.
+Because households are averse to consumption fluctuations, the government will try to smooth consumption by borrowing from (and lending to) foreign creditors.

 +++